Nuqb/Liars-Dice/README.md

 ## 🎮 Play Online
 You can play the game online at: [https://liars-dice-twuh.onrender.com](https://liars-dice-twuh.onrender.com)

 > Note: The deployed site may take around 30 seconds to start up when first accessed.
-This is normal behavior for the hosting platform.
+This is normal behavior for the hosting platform as I have a free plan :)

 ## 🎲 About the Game